Apps Needed For Today

 Connect With Me Here!!

 Jake is a passionate and dedicated early childhood educator who truly values technology integration.
 He believes technology builds an open minded and entrepreneurial spirit even in our youngest learners.
 He has been teaching in the early childhood field for over a decade.
 His current educational technology focuses are coding, blogging, and digital storytelling.
-He was a presenter at the 2014 and 2015 Schools of the Future Conferences in Honolulu, Hawaii.
-He also presented at iPad Summit San Diego in the Spring 2015 and 2016.
-Jake is an Apple Distinguished Educator and presented at ISTE 2015 in Philadelphia as well as South by Southwest Education Conference in Austin in 2016.
-He lives in Honolulu with his husband Derrick and his two sons Dillon and Jerry (ages 7 and 5).
+He has been a presenter and featured speaker at many national conferences such as ISTE, iPad Summit, and the South by Southwest Education Conference.
+He is an Apple Distinguished Educator and a certified Apple Teacher.
+He is currently an independent contractor working with students, teachers, and parents on engaging and productive uses of technology and mobile devices.
+He currently lives in Portland, Oregon with his husband and two sons.